kiliansinger/codetricks/12-worlds_best_speech_recognition.md

 python3 app.py --share
 ```

-but we want to modify the program to do the segmentation:
+but we want to modify the program to do the segmentation.
+Try it yourself by splitting the audio and putting things into a loop.

-app.py should look like:
+You can cheat and look at how I did it:
+``app.py:``
 ```python
 from nemo.collections.asr.models import ASRModel import torch